View All Locations

 "The nursing care is phenomenal.
 It is almost like you have family taking care of you.
 They are friendly, warm, understanding and very supportive.
 I can't tell enough about the exceptional work done by the nurses in the Birthplace."

 Our priority is always the health of your baby and we understand you want what’s best for your baby, too.
 We believe our tiniest patients deserve the best care possible, regardless of whether it is here at Mercy or just 20 minutes away at the University’s nationally ranked NICU.
 Our providers and staff have strong, personal relationships with the UIHC NICU team; in fact, several have joined Mercy after working at the University.

 With the University NICU so close, better equipped and more highly trained than any other NICU in the state, it only makes sense for the healthcare organizations in Cedar Rapids to depend on our colleagues there to provide the highest level of care for these extreme cases (which account for less than 2% of all births).
 When the highest level of care is needed, both Cedar Rapids hospitals transfer newborns to the University of Iowa Children’s Hospital.

 When necessary, Mercy is served by air transport from both St. Luke’s Hospital and the University of Iowa Hospitals & Clinics.

 As part of our relationship with the UI Children’s Hospital NICU, Mercy added nurse practitioners (ARNPs) to join Mercy neonatologist Roger Allen, MD, for 24/7, in-house NICU coverage.
-Stacey Guertin, ARNP, DNP and Teresa Davidson, ARNP, PNP were both actually neonatal nurse practitioners at the University prior to joining Mercy.
+Stacey Happel, ARNP, DNP, Teresa Davidson, ARNP, PNP, and Erin Burns, ARNP, MSN, NNP-BC, all worked at the University prior to joining Mercy.